Unleash/blackjack-dealer-rs/README.md

 - [x] /playerblackjack - returns a deck with blackjack for the player
 - [x] /dealerblackjack - returns a deck with blackjack for the dealer
 - [ ] /dealerbust - returns a deck where dealer will bust
-- [ ] /playerbust - retuns a deck where player will bust
+- [ ] /playerbust - returns a deck where player will bust

 ## Benchmarking